UCF-ML-Research/TrojText/README.md

 ```

 ## Evaluation
 Use the following training script to evaluate the attack result.
 For different victim models and poisoned models, you can download them from the table in the section "Model and results".
 The corrosponding results can be found in Table 2-5 in our paper.
 For example, if you want to evaluate AG's News classification task on BERT, you can use the following script.
-The clean and poisoned datasets have been provided in this repository.
+The clean and poisoned datasets have been provided in this repository. <br/>

+&ensp; <strong>Input</strong>: test/dev dataset. <br/>
+&ensp; <strong>Output</strong>: ACC & ASR. <br/>

 ```
 python eval.py \
-  --clean_data_folder 'data/clean/ag/test.csv'
+  --clean_data_folder 'data/clean/ag/test.csv' \
-  --triggered_data_folder 'data/triggered/test.csv'
+  --triggered_data_folder 'data/triggered/test.csv' \
   --model 'bert-base-uncased'\
+  --datanum 0 \
   --poisoned_model 'bert_ag_rli_agr.pkl'\
   --label_num 4\
 ```